Metacowboy/jquery-linkHandler/README.md

 Note: Responses from the server are shown using the alertify js plugin.

 Todo:
-- [ ] Allow usage of custom js alerts
+- [ ] Add option for custom js alerts
+- [ ] Add option for custom modal confirm

 Attributes:
 * data-link = link to resource (use link handler on this element)